Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: Introduction

 \section{Introduction}

-LLM-based applications are rapidly expanding across the software industry, especially in domains such as marketing automation and conversational analytics.
-Yet teams still rely on QA practices designed for deterministic software, and that mismatch creates severe limitations.
-Unlike traditional programs, LLM agents are probabilistic, prone to ``hallucinations'', and heavily context-dependent \cite{dobslaw2025testing}.
-As a result, standard unit and integration tests often miss complex behavioral regressions (e.g., persona drift, subtle safety violations, or unsupported evidence claims).
+Releasing LLM-based applications safely is hard because their outputs are probabilistic, prone to ``hallucinations,'' and heavily context-dependent~\cite{dobslaw2025testing}.
+Standard unit and integration tests, designed for deterministic software, miss the behavioral regressions that matter most in production: persona drift, subtle safety violations, and unsupported evidence claims.
+This is particularly visible in domains such as marketing automation and conversational analytics, where multi-agent orchestrators compose tool calls, retrieval, and natural-language reasoning in a single user-visible response.

-This mismatch creates a persistent release question for engineering teams: \textit{when is a new conversational AI release ready for production?} Beyond functional correctness, teams must detect subtle persona drift, enforce guardrails consistently, and prevent regressions in reasoning behavior \cite{dobslaw2025testing}.
-The current ecosystem still lacks automated, data-driven end-to-end testing frameworks that evaluate qualitative dimensions from a realistic user-perception perspective, which limits reliable Continuous Deployment in LLM systems.
+This mismatch creates a persistent release question for engineering teams: \textit{when is a new conversational AI release ready for production?} Beyond functional correctness, teams must enforce guardrails consistently and prevent regressions in reasoning behavior.
+The current ecosystem still lacks automated, data-driven end-to-end testing frameworks that evaluate qualitative dimensions from a realistic user-perception perspective, which limits reliable continuous deployment in LLM systems.
+Our focus here is narrow: an automated self-testing loop for longitudinal quality-gated deployment of a specific multi-agent application.

 To mitigate this gap, we present an empirical testing framework based on \textit{Automated Self-Testing} (historically known as dogfooding \cite{harrison2006dogfooding}), designed to serve as \textit{Quality Gates} prior to the release of complex LLM systems.
-By creating a continuous loop where the system is intensively evaluated against a static and dynamic ``question bank,'' our framework assesses the build across five empirically grounded dimensions---Task Success Rate (build stability and response utility), Research Context Preservation (multi-turn context continuity), P95 Latency (user experience), Safety Pass Rate (guardrail adherence), and Evidence Coverage (factuality anchoring)---selected to comprehensively evaluate both technical robustness and user-perceived quality.
+By creating a continuous loop where the system is intensively evaluated against a static and dynamic ``question bank,'' our framework assesses the build across five empirically grounded dimensions---Task Success Rate (build stability and response utility), Research Context Preservation (multi-turn context continuity), P95 Latency (user experience), Safety Pass Rate (guardrail adherence), and Evidence Coverage (factuality anchoring)---selected to cover both technical robustness (latency, safety) and user-perceived quality (task success, evidence).
 Based on these metrics, the framework generates a clear release management decision: PROMOTE/HOLD/ROLLBACK.